Mixed Commuting Varieties over simple Lie algebras: Abstract

 \section{Abstract}

 Let $\g$ be a simple Lie algebra defined over an algebraically closed field $k$ of characteristic $p$.
 Fix an integer $r>1$ and suppose that $V_1,\ldots,V_r$ are irreducible closed subvarieties of $\g$.
 Let $C(V_1,\ldots,V_r)$ be the closed variety of all the pairwise commuting elements in $V_1\times\cdots\times V_r$.
-This paper is aimed at studying the dimension and irreducibility of the variety $C(V_1,\ldots,V_r)$ with various $V_i$ in a Lie algebra $\g$ and show its applications to representation theory.
-In particular, we first show that the variety $C_r(z_{\sub})$, where $z_{\sub}$ is the centralizer of a subregular element in the nilpotent cone $\N$ of $\fraksl_n$, is a direct product of an affine space and a determinantal variety.
-This result is applied to give an alternative computation for the dimensions of $C_r(\fraksl_3)$ and $C_r(\mathfrak{gl}_3)$.
-Next we calculate the dimension of every mixed commuting variety over $\overline{\calO_{\sub}}$, $\N$ (the nilpotent cone of $\fraksl_3$), and $\fraksl_3$ and determine whether it is irreducible or not.
-Finally, we apply our calculations to study properties of support varieties for a simple module of the $r$-th Frobenius kernels of $SL_3$.
+This paper studies the dimension and irreducibility of such varieties with various $V_i$ in a Lie algebra $\g$.
+In particular, we complete the problem for the case when $V_i$'s are either $\overline{\calO_{\sub}}$ the closure of the subregular orbit or $\N$ the nilpotent cone of any rank two Lie algebra $\g$.
+A result on the dimension of these mixed commuting varieties is generalized for higher rank $\g$.
+Finally, we apply our calculations to study properties of support varieties for a simple module over the $r$-th Frobenius kernels of $G$.